 Having this disorder does not hinder a woman from becoming sexually aroused in other ways.
 There are other methods of sexual pleasure that can be enjoyed and that do not necessarily involve penetration of the vagina such as clitoral stimulation, stimulation of other erogenous zones, and anal sex (“Vaginismus”, 2018).
 A woman with vaginismus still retains a healthy libido, and still manages to get wet when feeling sexually aroused.

-of this blog will focus on some causes of vaginismus and what can be done to
+The second part of this blog will focus on some causes of vaginismus and what can be done to overcome it.

 Herndon, J. (2017).
 Vaginismus: Symptoms, Causes, Treatments, and More.
 Retrieved 28 January 2020, from https://www.healthline.com/health/vaginismus#types